Seeking the magical, the mysterious - and especially the hilarious - in the everyday.

-So this is also a blog about integration.
+So this is website is about integration.
 And the blog itself IS an integration.
 (So meta.
 I know.)

 I love my family first of all, of course.
 I love them more than anything - they're my greatest joy and my go-to source for everything heartwarming, harrowing and hilarious.
 (When elsewhere in this blog I imply that they have ruined my life and dashed all my artistic hopes, see above).
-For rumination on marriage and motherhood, click on the FAMILY tab.
+For rumination on marriage and motherhood, click on FAMILY.